fz172/fanfly/_posts/2026-07-14-mounting_left_wing_part_2.md

 ### Torque Tube Locking Collar

 Same as the right side.
 There are 2 locking collars to install.
-A smaller one near the wing root, and a longer one connect the flap torque tube with the flap motor tube.
+A smaller one near the wing root, and a longer one connects the flap torque tube with the flap motor tube.

 #### Small locking collar

 ![](https://lh3.googleusercontent.com/pw/AP1GczNvVWC2AMhd3mBh7b0oNEuF-o530RI5ENKApwJXXMovxTyjbIDy287yaLvqW4S9hzYRMwFEBLldhoSTl7LV8Vvx-ZyycfkRizAy7vCnG3VEOJ2puowPujd2jNYSgI4h-5l3KAKLcKAI3RLlxhEbfyBzLg=w3136-h2352-s-no-gm?authuser=0)
 _The smaller one is installed near the wing root_

 When I was working on the right wing, it was really painful to drill the hole for the small locking collar when the wing was already attached.
 So this time I pre-aligned the tubes and pre-drilled the hole before attaching the wing.
-So once the wing was attached I just need to rivet it.
+So once the wing was attached I just needed to rivet it.
 Using a hand riveter in the space was still extremely painful, but not as bad as drilling.

 #### Large locking tube